recp/cglm/docs/source/affine.rst

 Result will be **`transform = transform * translate1`**

-2. Then you call translate using `translate2` and you expect it will be second transform, really?
+2. Then you call translate using `translate2` and you expect it will be second transform?

 Result will be **`transform = transform * translate2`**.
 Now lets expand transform, it was `transform * translate1` before second call.